cibernox/post-drafts/alexa-skill.md

 ## Wrapping up

-That's it, in a matter of hours we've create an app that lives on smart speakers and user machine learning to understand voice commands and tell you the surf conditions on a beach of your choice.
+That's it, in a matter of hours we've create an app that lives on smart speakers and uses machine learning to understand voice commands and tell you the surf conditions on a beach of your choice.

 How cool is that?
-Just a few years ago building something similar in such little time looked that taken out of bad "hacker" movie.
+Just a few years ago building something similar in such little time looked that taken out of bad "hackers" movie.

-Recently I found myself creating custom skills to improve my smart home, allowing me to ask how until the laundry is done
+The process is so simple that recently I found myself creating custom skills to improve my smart home, allowing me to ask how much time's left until the laundry is done, what's the current price of the electricity and how much I'm consuming right now.

+I think that voice assistants will open a new market for companies and brands to add an alternate path for users to consume their services while driving or washing the dishes.